grant-trowbridge/grant-trowbridge.github.io/_posts/2025-11-24-Journey-to-OSCP.md

 ### Attempt #1

 Since I had no idea what to expect, I spent the entire night staring at the ceiling with my mind racing.
 I considered all possibilities and imagined every topic I felt underprepared for appearing on the exam.
 What if HTTP is blocked on a machine and I have to transfer files another way?
 What if I have to exploit blind SQLi? etc, etc. Needless to say I was wound tight.
+After grabbing breakfast, I connected to the exam VPN, followed all prerequisite steps, and was off to the races.
+I decided to focus on Active Directory first, which at the time did not have assumed breach credentials.
+I actually managed to gain an initial foothold, and then escalated privileges to spawn a system shell on the Windows target!
+I don't recall how long this took, but I can assure you it wasn't impressive.
+I went back through my notes and saw the next step was to dump credentials.
+I transferred the necessary tools to the target, dumped hashes, but I wasn't able to find credentials that could provide access to the next machine in the AD network.
+What was I missing??

+I spent the rest of the exam toiling on the Windows machine, retracing my steps and looking for something, *anything* that may provide access to the next AD machine.
+I would occassionally review my `nmap` output from the other exam machines, did some basic enumeration, but never found any initial access.
+I felt defeated, and figured it was time to lay down and get some sleep.

+I woke up around 5AM to revisit the machines for one last ditch effort, but it was futile.
+I knew this attempt was a fail.
+I decided to not waste time on drafting a PDF report, and laid down to catch up on some sleep.

+#### The Silver Lining

+Remember how I said this certification would help set me up for a job?
+It did, but more specifically the *failure* set me up for my current job!
+Believe it or not, I was hired on to [Scientific Research Corporation](https://www.scires.com/) roughly one month after my first OSCP attempt.
+I didn't discover this until a year and a half in when I decided to ask my boss:

+> Why did you hire me?

+I was aware that my situation was unusual.
+It is rather uncommon for a new graduate with no prior DoD experience to be working Cyber Security right out of the gate.
+I can't remember what he said word for word, but I clearly remember him mentioning my OSCP exam attempt as something that separated me from the rest of the candidates.
+To his credit as well, he wanted to give a fresh graduate a chance in Cyber Security, which I am eternally grateful for.
+The lesson for the reader:

+Your efforts, even in failure, do not go unnoticed.
+Hard work and dedication is always valued.

+### Attempt #2

+At this point, I began working full time at SRC starting on July 11th, 2022.
+OSCP was still in the back of my mind, but my full attention was now on learning the ins and outs of my new job.
+I knew I wasn't ready to give up, so I saved over a few months to purchase my PEN-200 Learn One subscription on December 28th, 2022.